 Looking at the interims, H1 underlying EBIT was $6.0m.
 With a rather massive range, we can then see that H2 underlying EBIT has to be in the range of $1.5m-$5.5m.
 That is a rather wide range.

 Curiously for such a massive share price drop, the company seems to be in not bad shape.
-They are a global leader in completion contracts, which acts almost as a bridging loan in property, allowing films to be completed without the risk of running out of cash.
-The business for this is strictly niche, as most big film producers have no need for this and is reflected in the average transaction volume of approx $12m.
+They are a global leader in completion contracts, which acts almost as a bridging loan in property.
+These allow films to be completed without the risk of running out of cash.
+The business for this is strictly niche.
+Most big film producers have no need for this and is reflected in the average transaction volume of approximately $12m.

 One burning question is where all the money from the flotation has gone: it raised $59m.
-The answer is acquisitions, FFI has gone on a large buying spree of smaller production companies and also into distribution, which could be loosely termed as a vertical integration.
+The answer is acquisitions.
+FFI has gone on a large buying spree of smaller production companies and also into distribution.
+This could be loosely termed as a vertical integration.
 This has greatly expanded the base of earnings and allowed for some decent diversification.
 As we can see from the interims, it is not the case that the original completion contract business dominates the company:

 Technical Services, Insurance Agency and Content Distribution did not exist in 2017, so these additions are clearly making an immediate impact.